therenegar/launch/README.md

 <img width="360" height="300" alt="Power off bitmap" src="https://github.com/user-attachments/assets/2eee9995-eed2-49a5-8f5f-6753d8423140" />

-If desired, you can replace this image as `PWROFF.BMP` with any 320x400 256 color bitmap.
+If desired, you can replace this image as `PWROFF.BMP` with any 320x400 256 color bitmap - it is stretch to full screen.

 ----